S-PScripts/delta-guides/delta-exposal/readme.md

 There are a couple from nyxolz and alan too, as well as some Supports that are now demoted.
 However, that's really all.

 I became Support to fix the rotten #solutions channel (since it was missing a ton of information, and some had terrible wording/were unclear).
+Many Supports used my solutions, as they weren't shit.
+Probably helped them to not get demoted, even.
+But I won't say it like that's the gospel, as I'm not trying to be a narcissist.

 But I got demoted over a 5-word message.
-Wow.
+Insane.
 I also got called a chud by Alan for making so many solutions, and although yes, it looked ridiculous, most, if not all, of my solutions had a purpose.

 I find it funny that it is called the Delta "Community" server when it is more like the Delta "Support" server.
 Apparently, it is better for us to only help and do nothing else.
 Otherwise, we get warnings for rule 1 (being even a tiny bit disrespectful/impolite when most of the people talking are idiots).